 You can use store-bought pumpkin pie spice or make your own homemade pumpkin pie spice.
 It’s up to you!

-Speaking of making your own, you can used canned pumpkin puree here or make it from scratch (just like this pumpkin puree recipe from Food Network)
+Speaking of making your own, you can use canned pumpkin puree here or make it from scratch.

 Alternatively, if you don’t have pumpkin pie spice, you can mix in a little cinnamon, nutmeg and clove.